Disabled persectives.

 Dr Paul DARKE: Digital Disability Founder, Artist and Campaigner

-Councillor Claire DARKE: Politician, Artist project lead
+Councillor Claire DARKE MBE: Politician, Artist and Project Lead

 Wolverhampton Mayor and Consort 2019/21

 Thanks to the University of Wolverhampton and their Disability History Month events.
-We present a talk with Dr Paul Darke, British academic, artist, filmmaker, podcaster and disability rights activist and culture critic:
+We present a talk with Dr Paul Darke, British academic, artist, filmmaker, podcaster and disability rights activist and culture critic: Why Bother?
+The Art of Disability: Practice Does Not Make the Perfect

 Paul Darke Batonbearer